Pace Center for Civic Engagement

 Can organizations submit more than one application or project proposal?

-Organizations are welcome to submit as many applications as they would like.
+Organizations are welcome to apply to host up to three interns.
 However, if doing so we would encourage you to indicate which one position would be the highest priority for your organization as we anticipate receiving quite a few applications and cannot guarantee placements.

 How are RISE Interns chosen?
 What is the interview process like?

-After submitting an application, students will receive an invitation for an on-campus interview with Pace Center staff.
-Together with application materials, we will then create matches with RISE partner organizations.
-Organizations will have one week to review application materials and interview the student applicant directly after a match is proposed.
+After submitting an application, students may hear from organizations about an interview or they may hear from Pace Center staff if the organization accepts a match.
+Organizations will have two weeks to review application materials and interview the student applicant directly after they receive a list of applicants.
 Offers for official placements will come directly from Pace Center staff to the student.

 How can my organization apply to host a RISE intern?